 CPUs reside in almost all devices you own, whether it’s a smartwatch, a computer, or a thermostat.
 They are responsible for processing and executing instructions and act as the brains of your devices.
 Here, we explain how CPUs interact with other parts of your devices and what makes them so integral to the computing process.

 The CPU is the core component that defines a computing device, and while it is of critical importance, the CPU can only function alongside other hardware.
 The silicon chip sits in a special socket located on the main circuit board (motherboard or mainboard) inside the device.
-It is separate from the memory, where information is temporarily stored.
+It is separate from the memory, which is where information is temporarily stored.
 It is also separate from the graphics card or graphics chip, which renders the video and 3D graphics that are displayed on your screen.

 CPUs are built by placing billions of microscopic transistors onto a single computer chip.
 Those transistors allow it to make the calculations it needs to run programs that are stored on your system’s memory.
 They’re effectively minute gates that switch on or off, thereby conveying the ones or zeros that translate into everything you do with the device, be it watching videos or writing an email.

 One of the most common advancements of CPU technology is in making those transistors smaller and smaller.
 That’s resulted in the improvement to CPU speed over the decades, often referred to as Moore’s Law.